tronkko/dirent/README.md

 ls       | List files in a directory, e.g. ls "c:\Program Files" find     | Find files in subdirectories, e.g. find "c:\Program Files\CMake"
 updatedb | Build database of files in a drive, e.g. updatedb c:\
-locate   | Locate a file from database, e.g. locate notepad.exe
+locate   | Locate a file from database, e.g. locate notepad scandir  | Demonstrate scandir() function cat      | Print a text file to screen

 To build the example programs, first install [CMake](https://cmake.org/).
 Then, with CMake installed, open command prompt and create a temporary